minio/docs/source/object-retention/minio-object-retention.rst

 objects to ensure complete immutability for a specified duration *or* until the lock is explicitly lifted.

-Both versioning and object locking features are available only with :ref:`distributed MinIO deployments <minio-installation-comparison>`.

 .. card:: Bucket Versioning
    :link: minio-bucket-versioning
    :link-type: ref